At-Home Steam Facials Really Work — Here’s How to Make Them Part of Your Routine

 Stand over the bowl or container with your face near the steam, but only about 12 inches away.
 Drape a sheet or towel over your head and shoulders to create a steam tent.
 For five to ten minutes (no longer), inhale and exhale slowly as you let the warm, soothing steam hit your face.
 To avoid irritation, keep your eyes closed.
 If you feel uncomfortable at any point, remove the towel and move away from the steam.

 You want your skin to be clean before a steam facial but also after it’s over.
-Once you’re done with your steam facial, sweep a hydrating toner—here are our picks of the best—over your skin with a cotton pad.
+Once you’re done with your steam facial, sweep a hydrating toner like the Then I Met You Birch Milk Refining Toner all over your skin with a cotton pad.
 Let your skin air dry.

 To contrast the warmth felt during the steam facial, follow with an ice cube face mask to cool off.
 Here’s how to give yourself an ice cube facial.